deathsyn/icinga/README.md

 server
 ------

-Includes the correct client installation recipe based on platform, either `nagios::server_package` or `nagios::server_source`.
+Includes the correct client installation recipe based on platform, either `icinga::server_package` or `icinga::server_source`.

 The server recipe sets up Apache as the web front end.
-The nagios::client recipe is also included.
+The icinga::client recipe is also included.
 This recipe also does a number of searches to dynamically build the hostgroups to monitor, hosts that belong to them and admins to notify of events/alerts.

 Searches are confined to the node's `chef_environment`.